syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Set the jquery validation rules in Dropdownlist.
+Sets the jquery validation rules in the Dropdownlist.

 Default Value: